gmr/rabbitpy/docs/index.rst

 rabbitpy: RabbitMQ Simplified
 =============================
-rabbitpy is a pure python, thread-safe, minimalistic and pythonic BSD Licensed AMQP/RabbitMQ library that supports Python 2.6, 2.7 and 3.3. rabbitpy was previously called `rmqid`.
+rabbitpy is a pure python, thread-safe, minimalistic and pythonic BSD Licensed AMQP/RabbitMQ library that supports Python 2.6, 2.7 and 3.3. rabbitpy aims to provide a simple and easy to use API for interfacing with RabbitMQ, minimizing the programming overhead often found in other libraries.

 Installation
 ------------